dotnet/dotnet-docker/samples/snippets/nuget-credentials.md

-# Best Practices for Managing NuGet Credentials in Docker Scenarios
+# Managing NuGet Credentials in Docker Scenarios

 There are often cases when your Dockerfile needs to build a .NET project that make use of a NuGet package located in a private feed.
 How do you properly provide your Docker build access to that private feed in a secure manner?
 The options below provide recommended approaches you can take.